bowdoin-gis-f17/teams/README.md

 teams for project2 -read grid

         Tucker and Ian
-                        idieli-bowdoin invited to use tuckers repo)
+                        idieli-bowdoin invited to tuckerwilliams1
         Cristina and Brooke
-                        Cristina invitde to use bsolomen24 repo
+                        CristinaTamay invited  bsolomon24
         Jack Ward and Alex Gentle
-                        agentle invited to joliv repo
+                        agentle invited to joliv
         Phillip Wang and Jessica Webber
-                        phillipwang1 invited to JessicaWebber repo
+                        phillipwang1 invited to JessicaWebber

 teams for project1 - matrix multiplication